simonwaid/adshli/README.md

 Notes
 -----

-The implementation of the protocol is not complete yet.
+The implementation of the protocol is not yet complete.
 So far the following ADS commands are implemented and tested:
 - ADS Read Device Info
 - ADS Read
 - ADS Write